Let Sleeping Corpses Lie (film): Production

-The story is set in the English countryside near Windermere, but was primarily filmed in Italy.
+Filming took place on-location in North West England and Lazio, Italy, and at Cinecittà Studios.
 The scenes featuring the outside of the hospital were shot at Barnes Hospital in Cheadle, Greater Manchester.
-Some scenes were filmed in the Peak District in Derbyshire, not far from Sheffield, principally in Castleton which stands in for Southgate, and the dramatic Winnat's pass, which has the church superimposed onto it.
+Some scenes were filmed in the Peak District in Derbyshire, not far from Sheffield, principally in Castleton which stands in for the fictional village of 'Southgate,' and the dramatic Winnats Pass, which has the church superimposed onto it.
 The church scenes were shot in Hathersage.
 The opening montage was filmed in Manchester city centre.

+The special makeup effects were created by Giannetto De Rossi.

+In the English version of the film, Ray Lovelock's voice was dubbed by John Steiner.